 - Determining the Link Profile Strength (LPS) using Moz metrics.

 - Using different weights to ensure the results are as real as possible.

-- Ranking of high or low authority of a website is irrelevant when using keyword SEO competition or difficulty.
+- Ranking of the high or low authority of a website is irrelevant when using keyword SEO competition or difficulty.

 - Check their rankings for interesting keywords.